Share this article

 - We all share the values of engagement, co-operation and trust.

 Social responsibility is a fundamental part of any co-operative.
 At Cocotine, this can be seen in the fair pay offered to our producers as well as in the support they receive.
-The goal of completely eliminating battery cage eggs from our products by 2025 is a terrific example of our engagement.
+The goal of completely eliminating battery cage eggs from our products is a terrific example of our engagement.
 To take this even further, Cocotine has launched Code 2 (animal welfare) certification with the association WelFarm, intended to improve chickens’ living conditions.
 Each and every day, our specialists audit, advise and provide vital support to our farmers, to help them through the process of converting their farms.

 Our co-operative structure guarantees maximum traceability and transparency, because each step along the way is integrated with the next.
 It also supports strong values, which benefit the women and men who form the backbone of our organization, and which bolster our societal commitments.
 Cocotine is proud to be a co-operative brand that is owned by 230 farmers and that has earned the trust of our clients thanks to our high quality egg products.